CfA-Library/Cite_Astro_Software/Guidelines.md

 authors and referees can check for, to give admitted codes some uniformity in quality etc.

+The intention here is to provide guidelines for Editors and Reviewers and thereby let authors know what is needed in a paper or software package.

 ## Major/Main algorithm description

 ## Test results